Student Disability Services

 Students with a non-permanent impairment such as broken limbs may also request accommodations and submit similar medical documentation to the Office of Student Disability Services.

 EVMS welcomes students with service animals and we encourage you to register your service animal with Student Disability Services prior to arriving on campus.
-The Student-handler is entirely responsible for the service animal, and may only take the animal in permitted public areas such as Brickell Library, lecture halls when the public is invited, and common spaces.
-Service Animals are prohibited from entering non-public areas, private, restricted access areas and areas where there are health, environmental, or safety hazards including, but not limited to, certain laboratories, some operation facilities, some emergency facilities, and restricted access clinical settings.
+The student-handler is entirely responsible for the service animal, and may only take the animal in permitted public areas such as Brickell Library, lecture halls when the public is invited, and common spaces.
+Service animals are prohibited from entering non-public areas, private, restricted access areas and areas where there are health, environmental, or safety hazards including, but not limited to, certain laboratories, some operation facilities, some emergency facilities, and restricted access clinical settings.
 If a student-handler wishes to enter a non-public area with the service animal, the student must consult with the Student Disability Officer before bringing the service animal into the non-public areas.

 Student Disability Complaint Procedure